Jose Siri Player Props: Rays vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.81 team ERA ranks fifth across all league pitching staffs.
+- The Padres have a 3.84 team ERA that ranks seventh across all league pitching staffs.

-- Padres pitchers combine to allow 73 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- Padres pitchers combine to allow 75 total home runs at a clip of 1.1 per game (to rank 13th in the league).

-- In his most recent outing on Saturday against the Colorado Rockies, the righty tossed 5 1/3 innings, allowing four earned runs while surrendering five hits.
+- In his last time out on Sunday, the lefty went seven innings against the Colorado Rockies, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.